 - A tentative schedule of games for the semester should be established.

 - Select only qualified officials.
 Officials must have appropriate licenses.
 They must be approved by their sports governing board.

-Equipment and UniformsThe Associated Dean of Judicial Affairs and Student Services or designee must review and approve club sports equipment requests, including any equipment and uniforms to be purchased.
+Equipment and UniformsThe Associate Dean of Judicial Affairs and Student Services or designee must review and approve club sports equipment requests, including any equipment and uniforms to be purchased.
 The purpose of this policy is to ensure that the equipment adheres to quality and safety standards.
-To purchase equipment and uniforms, a Purchase Requisition form must be completed, signed and submitted to Student Affairs prior to obtaining the items.
+To purchase equipment and uniforms, a Purchase Requisition form must be completed, signed and submitted to Student Life prior to obtaining the items.

-Sports FacilitiesStudent clubs may schedule the gym, tennis courts, pool and playing fields.
+Sports FacilitiesStudent clubs may schedule the gym, tennis courts and playing fields.
 However, availability of these facilities is limited and a fee may be charged for gym facilities and lifeguards.
 Contact the Facilities Coordinator at 303.797.5692 or stop by Room M1735 for more information about scheduling rooms and facilities.
 Sports clubs may also contact local recreation centers or schools to schedule facilities for practices and games.

 Activities and EventsIn addition to College policies, clubs are bound by local, state and federal laws and should keep these parameters in mind when developing and conducting activities.
 Typical club activities may include, but are not limited to lectures and workshops, conferences, practices and competitions, outings and trips, or on-campus seminars.